Agalsidase beta (Intravenous)

 Pharmacologic Class: Enzyme

-Agalsidase beta is used to treat Fabry disease which is an inherited disease caused by the lack of an enzyme called alpha-galactosidase A, in the body.
+Agalsidase beta injection is used to treat Fabry disease, which is an inherited disease caused by the lack of an enzyme called alpha-galactosidase A in the body.
 This enzyme is necessary for your body.
+Agalsidase beta is used to help replace this enzyme.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For agalsidase beta, the following should be considered: